SchoolOfFreelancing/Back-Office/README.md

 ## Getting Started
+Before join our training please check training [modules](https://www.schooloffreelancing.com/Linux/) are align and necessary to level up your skills and you are happy to  enroll.

 _**Only 3 steps to start!**_ 😎
+If you are determined to enroll our training then we will schedule a time for five minutes one 2 one personal interview session with our mentor where mentor will check your PC configuration, Internet speed and your English reading and chatting skills.

+Steps 1: Schedule appointment using [Facebook messenger](https://www.facebook.com/SchoolOfFreelancing/) also WhatsApp +8801748973769 for voice  confirmation.

+Steps 2: If you pass our training prerequisite we will give you 24 hours time for deposit payment to start training.
+If you fail to deposit training fees within 24 hours you will be marked you as scam for waste our times.

+Steps 3: After deposit pyment to our concern payment method you can start training within one hour.

 ## Copyright and License
 Copyright: [School Of Freelancing](https://www.schooloffreelancing.com/) This work is licensed under a [Creative Commons Attribution-NonCommercial](http://creativecommons.org/licenses/by-nc/4.0/) 4.0 International License.